-- A8.
+A7.
 The Board decided after the most recent Agenda Consultation to carry out a Post-implementation review (PIR) of IFRS 5 Non-current Assets Held for Sale and Discontinued Operations.
 The Board is not required to carry out a PIR of IFRS 5, but decided that a PIR would be the most effective and efficient way to review issues identified by the IFRS Interpretations Committee.
 The purpose of the PIR would be to evaluate whether IFRS 5 is working as the Board intended.
-IFRS 5 came into effect in 2005. - A9.
-The Board decided in February 2018 that it would aim to start the PIR of IFRS 5 by early 2020, but the PIR is now unlikely to start as early as that.
+IFRS 5 came into effect in 2005.